Bracelen History, Family Crest & Coats of Arms

 Early Origins of the Bracelen family

 Important Dates for the Bracelen family

 This web page shows only a small excerpt of our Bracelen research.
-Another 115 words (8 lines of text) are included under the topic Early Bracelen History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1556, 1541, 1649, 1620, 1749, 1613, 1560, 1569, 1663, 1748 and 1663 are included under the topic Early Bracelen History in all our PDF Extended History products and printed products wherever possible.

 Bracelen Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bracelen have been found, including: Bracegirdle, Bracegerdle, Brasgirdle and others.

 Early Notables of the Bracelen family (pre 1700)

 Another 55 words (4 lines of text) are included under the topic Early Bracelen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bracelen family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Bracelen, or a variant listed above to cross the Atlantic and come to North America were : John Bracegirdle, who settled in New England in 1774.